 Enjoy trying new foods?
 Good.
 Curious about trying them in some more exotic locales, such as Iceland and Kyrgyzstan?
 Even better!
 Here, in no particular order, are a few of my favorite traditional foods and local treats to whet your appetite.
 Tell us about yours in the comments!

 Don't forget that when dining in restaurants, cafes, or anywhere that accepts credit cards, your best bet is to use a card that has no foreign transaction fees.
-Our favorites are the Sapphire Preferred Visa, since you also get 2 points for dining, and also the AMEX Prepaid Card which you use to get 5X points on ALL foreign spend if you buy refills at Office Depot using the Ink Bold or Ink Plus.
+Our favorites are the Sapphire Preferred Visa, since you also get 2 points for dining, or better yet, the Chase Freedom during a quarter in which restaurants are one of the 5X categories.

 Hangikjöt, translated literally as "hanging meat" is smoked lamb thinly sliced and usually served carpaccio-style.
 Traditionally it was hung above the kitchen fire for many months, imparting a wonderfully smoky flavor.
 It is a must on many Icelandic Sunday tables and during the holiday season.

 Sai Ua, also known as Chiang Mai sausage, is a spicy pork sausage made in the North, particularly Chiang Mai.
 Finely minced lemongrass, kaffir lime leaves, coriander and chili are mixed with the meat, resulting in a tantalizing aroma when the sausage is grilled.
 Find it at many stands in Chiang Mai's night or Sunday markets.